BioMedBigDataCenter/VENAS/README.md

 #!bash
 python main_path_example.py
 ```
+**Results Description:**
+*	net.csv: contains all the edges in the evolution network.
+The first two columns represent the nodes in the "nodes_all.txt" file.
+For example, 1 means the first line in the "nodes_all.txt".
+90 means the 90th line in the "nodes_all.txt".
+*	nodeTable.csv: The nodes with value 1000 in the nodeTable.csv file represent the main nodes on the major transmission paths.
+Id indicates the number of the node in the network, which is also the node in the "nodes_all.txt".
+ClusterId indicates the classification to which the node belongs.
+*	edgeTable.csv: contains the major transmission paths of the evolution network.

 The result net.csv and nodeTable.csv files are in the current working directory.
 You can visualize the result viral genome evolution network using a general relationship graph or force-directed graph tools, such as the web-based Apache Echarts (<https://echarts.apache.org/>), d3.js (<https://d3js.org/>), or the application-based Gephi (recommend).
-The net.csv contains all the edges in the evolution network.
-The edgeTable.csv file contains the major transmission paths of the evolution network.
-The nodes with value 1000 in the nodeTable.csv file represent the main nodes on the major transmission paths.

 ## Publication